CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 {: .chapternumber .no_toc}

 ###Stalking Shadows
-{: .chaptertitle }
+{: .chaptertitle}

-In the locked hotel room marked 708, the Scarlet Ace said tonelessly: “Ten grand’s a pretty good day’s Pay, eh, Tony?”
+In the locked hotel room marked 708, the Scarlet Ace said tonelessly: “Ten grand’s a pretty good day’s pay, eh, Tony?”

 “It’s fair.”

 ‘“Think you can earn it?”

 Farino chuckled.
-His laugh sounded like, the drip of oil.
+His laugh sounded like the drip of oil.

 ‘‘I’m here, ain’t I?’”
 He added curiously, “Got any new orders?
 I kinda expected—”